DavidMiles1925/se_project_aroundtheus/README.md

 **Classes**

-"FormValidator" and "Card" classes were implemented for site functionality.
+Objects such as "FormValidator" and "Card" classes were implemented for site functionality.

 ![Classes](./src/images/readme_classes.png)